iswetak/apache-cordova-training/README.md

 * Modern JavaScript: ES6, ES7, ES8 and beyond!
 (Upcoming)

 # Offer
-**Purchase any three courses and get free access to all my courses.**
+**Purchase any two of above courses and get free access to all my courses.**
 For free coupon, write me at courses@instilllearning.dev or post at our facebook group: [Instill Learning Dev Community](https://www.facebook.com/groups/InstillLearningDevCommunity)